Ada-Developers-Academy/ada-react-curriculum/04-react-week-3/video-store-fullstack.checkpoint.md

 ##### !question

-Place the URL of your Video Store consumer API project here.
+Place the URL of your Video Store consumer API Rails Back-end project here.

 ##### !end-question